Is Glasgow worth visiting? Top 27 Glasgow Attractions

 Hunterian Art Gallery

+The Hunterian Art Gallery is the oldest public museum in the country, opened in 1807.
 At the Hunterian Art Gallery, you will find the Mackintosh House, with its historically important interior.
 Built in the 1960s near the former home of Glasgow’s most famous architect Sir Charles Rennie Mackintosh and his wife, the artist Margaret Macdonald Mackintosh.

 The modern building is attached to the Glasgow University gallery complex and has meticulously re-assembled the interiors of Mackintosh’s home.